RoySadaka/lpd/README.md

 ### CollectOutputs Callback
-Use it in case you want to collect the outputs of any given state during training.
+Will collect model's outputs for the defined states.

 CollectOutputs is automatically used by ``Trainer`` to collect the predictions when calling one of the ``predict`` methods.
 ```python